STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 No, but like that comment, it's just not sexy at all.

-Like what about about raw dogging?
+Like, what about raw dogging?

 Yes, that and something else.

-Like on top of that, they like said something.
+Like, on top of that, they like said something.

-Guys, always guys, always wear a condom, man.
+Guys, always wear a condom, man.

-Don't don't raw dog.
+Don't raw dog.

 It's not good.